-This does not mean you should schedule calls merely because you want to stay visible, but rather that whenever you think you need to talk with a team member, you should feel free to schedule a call.
-I like to make sure I have a call at least once every two weeks with my boss to make sure I am on track; although sometimes those calls are more frequent depending on what work needs to be done.
+This does not mean you should schedule calls because you want to stay visible, but rather that whenever you think you need to talk with a team member.
+I like to make sure I have a call at least once every two weeks with my boss to make sure I am on track.
+Although, sometimes those calls are more frequent depending on what work needs to be done.

 There are a few other things you can do to stay visible as a remote worker.
 You could set your Slack status so people know what you’re doing.
 Or you could just be generally visible in Slack and ready to respond to people’s messages.
-You could also reach out to your boss and ask whether or not they feel as if you’re visible enough to the rest of the team.
+Reach out to your boss and ask if they feel that you are not visible enough for the team.
 Your boss may then be able to give you some useful feedback about what you can do to improve.